February 26 incident: Makino Nobuaki

 Captain Hisashi Kōno commanded a team consisting of seven members, including six civilians, to attack Makino, who was staying at Kōfūsō, part of the ryokan Itōya in Yugawara, Kanagawa Prefecture, with his family.
-Arriving at 05:45, they stationed two men outside, then entered the inn with weapons drawn, at which point policemen stationed inside opened fire, beginning a lengthy gunfight.
+Arriving at 05:45, they stationed two men outside, then entered the inn with weapons drawn, and policemen stationed inside then opened fire and began a lengthy gunfight.
 A policeman notified Makino and his party of the attack and led them to a rear entrance.
-The assassins fired upon the group as they left, but did not realize that Makino had managed to escape.
-Kōno was wounded in the chest during the gunfire and one policeman, Yoshitaka Minagawa, was killed.
+The assassins fired upon the group as they left but did not realize that Makino had managed to escape.
+Kōno was wounded in the chest during the gunfire, and one policeman, Yoshitaka Minagawa, was killed.
 As Kōno was carried from the fighting, the assassins set fire to the building.
 Hearing a single shot, Kōno believed Makino had shot himself inside the burning building.
-The men took Kōno to a nearby military hospital where all were arrested by military police.
+The men took Kōno to a nearby military hospital, where all were arrested by military police.

 Attack on the Asahi Shimbun

 At approximately 10:00, Kurihara and Nakahashi boarded three trucks with sixty men and traveled from the Prime Minister's Residence to the offices of the Asahi Shimbun, a prominent liberal newspaper.
-Charging into the building, the officers forced the newspaper employees to evacuate while yelling that the attack was "divine retribution for being an un-Japanese newspaper".
-They then overturned and scattered the newspaper's type trays (containing 4,000 different characters) on the floor, temporarily preventing the newspaper from publishing.
-Following the attack the men distributed copies of the uprising's manifesto to nearby newspapers and returned to the Prime Minister's Residence.
+Charging into the building, the officers forced the newspaper employees to evacuate while yelling that the attack was "divine retribution for being an un-Japanese newspaper."
+They then overturned and scattered the newspaper's type trays (containing 4,000 different characters) on the floor and temporarily prevented the newspaper from publishing.
+Following the attack, the men distributed copies of the uprising's manifesto to nearby newspapers and returned to the Prime Minister's Residence.